DataSperling/SQL-Patient-Records-System/README.md

 }
 ```

-And here is the corresponding Patinet.java class we must match:
+And here is the corresponding Patient.java class we must match:

 ```
-// Patinet.java class for POST request
+// Patient.java class for POST request
 public Patient(Long id,
                    String firstName,
                    String secondName,